nedaluof/Qurany/README.md

 ### Coming changes :-
  - ~~Replace RxJava with Coroutines & Flow.~~
  - Optimize The UI with the Material Component with simple animations.
- - Expand the Functionallity of the player by support play full play-list of sura's.
+ - Expand the Functionality of the player by support play full play-list of sura's.
  - replace Reactive Network lib that depend on RxJava with Coroutines & Flow API Solution.